What Is Solana & Is It A Good Investment?

 Over the past 12 months, the price of SOL has exploded from $19 to currently sitting at over $120, reaching a peak of $258.93 in November 2021.
 This is equivalent to a 531% increase in value.
 In the same time period, Solana has vastly outperformed popular, smart-contract capable competitors such as Ethereum, Cardano and Polkadot.
 While Solana is one of the best crypto investments on paper, there are a few factors that could stagnate what seems like an unstoppable ascent.

 • Competition: Solana is competing in a fairly dense sector of the crypto market – DeFi.
-Decentralized applications, NFTs and the metaverse have come into vogue of late, and comprise a large portion of new blockchain projects.
+Decentralized applications, NFTs, and the metaverse have come into vogue of late and comprise a large portion of new blockchain projects.
 Smart contract networks like Avalanche (AVAX) and Terra (Luna) have experienced similar growth to Solana, and will likely be key rivals in the battle for DeFi ascendancy.
 Then, let’s not forget the big dog Ethereum.
 Though Ether hasn’t grown as rapidly as other smart contract platforms, it still maintains the highest market cap of any DeFi blockchain and has a throne that will be hard to usurp.

 • dApp development: Though Solana is catching up, Ethereum still reigns supreme when it comes to decentralized applications.
 The majority of popular apps/NFTs right now – Axie Infinity, Bored Ape Yacht Club and The Sandbox, for example – still utilize the Ethereum network.
 Investors should be aware of what dApps are coming to the Solana blockchain and their potential for growth before purchasing any SOL.